-A tough investigative reporter, Ethel L. Payne (1911-91) was known as the “First Lady of the Black Press.”
-Payne reported on key events of the modern civil rights movement.
-She was the first black female war correspondent in Vietnam and the first black woman commentator on a major radio and television network.
+Ethel Lois Payne was born on August 14, 1911, in Chicago, Illinois.
+Known as the “First Lady of the Black Press,” she was the first black female war correspondent in Vietnam and the first black female commentator on a major radio and television network.

 Payne was the daughter of a Pullman porter (railroad workers who assisted passengers), and the granddaughter of a former slave.
 She attended the City Colleges of Chicago and the Medill School of Journalism at Northwestern University before working as a library assistant at the Chicago Public Library.